Avg: 3.7 from 76 votes

 This is a GREAT, fun climb.

-Spanish Creek Trailhead - recommended for The Prow and possibly South Couloir
+Crestone Mountain Zen Center (formerly Spanish Creek Trailhead) - recommended for The Prow and possibly South Couloir.

-You will cross left and right over the creek five more times with the final crossing leaving you on the left side of the creek.
-At this last crossing, you will see a feeder creek coming down a slope and a path going back the way you came.
+You'll cross left and right over the creek five more times with the final crossing leaving you on the left side of the creek.
+At this last crossing, you'll see a feeder creek coming down a slope and a path going back the way you came.
 Take this path, and it will turn back uphill in the right direction.
 If you miss it, climb uphill until you find the main trail again.

 Anytime you find yourself bushwhacking, zig-zag back and forth uphill until you find the path.
 Cairns will occur frequently along the trail.
 It is best to hike it during the light, as the subtle trail is difficult to see in poor light.

-You will start to leave the creek and be up high to the left of it.
-Eventually you will come to a brighter area and get your first glimpse of The Prow.
+You'll start to leave the creek and be up high to the left of it.
+Eventually you'll come to a brighter area and get your first glimpse of The Prow.
 This is the start of the blow down area where hundreds of trees were felled in a strong wind event years ago.
 Rocks sitting on the trees show where to cross the easiest.

 Willow Creek Trailhead - not recommended for The (South) Prow, only for The North Ridge or Outward Bound Couloir